phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 when the request shuts down, it will attempt to free the request-bound memory if you forgot to do so (you should not).

 You should not require persistent dynamic memory here, aka libc's ``malloc()`` or Zend's ``pemalloc()``.
-If you require persistent memory here, and forgets to free it, you'll create leaks that will stack as PHP treats more and more requests, to finally crash the process (Kernel OOM) and starve the machine memory.
+If you require persistent memory here, and forgets to free it, you'll create leaks that will stack as PHP handles more and more requests, to finally crash the process (Kernel OOM) and starve the machine memory.

-Also, take really care not to write to global space here.
-If PHP is run into a thread as chosen parallelism model, then you'll modify the context for every thread of the pool (every other request treated in parallel to yours) and you could also trigger race conditions if you don't lock the memory.
+Also, take great care not to write to global space here.
+If PHP is run into a thread as chosen parallelism model, then you'll modify the context for every thread of the pool (every other request handled in parallel to yours) and you could also trigger race conditions if you don't lock the memory.
 If you need globals, you'll need to protect them.